How to Chalk Paint a Dresser for a Cheap Makeover

 I’ve become a pro at repurposing pieces in our house.
-Whether it’s end tables, dressers or coffee tables, I love stripping, staining and painting to change the look of our house without spending a ton of money.
+Whether it’s end tables, dressers or coffee tables, I love stripping, staining and painting furniture to change the look of our house without spending a ton of money.

 What is chalk paint?